 05 – Welcome to Dependency Compute

-IoTs and applications are not standalone; they are highly dependent on one-another.
-IoTs generate data and perform tasks while the application turns data to insight and decides on actions to be taken by the IoT.
+Devices, applications and users are not stand-alone; they are highly dependent on each other.
+Devices generate data and perform tasks while the application turns data into insight and decides on actions to be taken by the device.

-The integrity and reliability of communications between IoTs and applications is mission critical.
-Without IoTs, application functions go unfulfilled.
-Absent the application, IoT data cannot turn into decision-support insight.
+The integrity and reliability of communications between devices and applications is mission critical.
+Without devices, application functions go unfulfilled.
+Absent the application, device data cannot turn into decision-support insight.

 06 – A Web of Exposures